alinnman/kasiski/README.md

 * Contents:

     sample.txt = A sample of Swedish text (taken from recent newspaper articles).
+You may replace this file with a sample of any language.

     kasiski.ini = Configuration file with language specific parameters.